kodukulasirisha/AI_EDA/README.md

 How can we automate exploratory data analysis and make the results understandable to non-technical stakeholders using AI?

 Performing EDA is time-consuming and often too technical for business users to interpret.
 This project solves that by:

-1.Extracting core statistics and visual patterns from the dataset 2.Structuring a prompt to guide the LLM (e.g., Mistral) to generate a business-friendly Markdown report 3.Producing charts and summaries you can drop into presentations or dashboards
+Extracting core statistics and visual patterns from the dataset

+Structuring a prompt to guide the LLM (e.g., Mistral) to generate a business-friendly Markdown report

+Producing charts and summaries you can drop into presentations or dashboards

 🚀 What It Does
 📂 Load Data: Accepts any .csv file as input

-📊 Profile Data: Computes descriptive stats, correlation, and sample views 📈 Generate Visuals: Saves key plots like histograms and heatmaps 🧠 LLM-Powered Analysis: Crafts a detailed prompt and sends it to an AI model via OpenRouter 📝 Write Markdown Report: Outputs a clean, structured EDA report with insights and optional plots
+📊 Profile Data: Computes descriptive stats, correlation, and sample views

+📈 Generate Visuals: Saves key plots like histograms and heatmaps

+🧠 LLM-Powered Analysis: Crafts a detailed prompt and sends it to an AI model via OpenRouter

+📝 Write Markdown Report: Outputs a clean, structured EDA report with insights and optional plots

 🧪 Example Use Case
 bash
 Copy code
 OPENROUTER_API_KEY=sk-or-... python eda_ai.py data/customer_data.csv -o report.md
 This generates:

-report.md: A rich Markdown report ready for business review /eda_plots/: Optional folder of charts (e.g., correlation heatmap)
+report.md: A rich Markdown report ready for business review

+/eda_plots/: Optional folder of charts (e.g., correlation heatmap)

 📦 Output Highlights
 🔹 Executive Summary: Key trends, risks, and quick wins